Provide Feedback

 Image Classification

-Object Detection
+Object Detection and Object

 This technique divides an image into segments, each representing a different object or region.
 The Mask R-CNN model is widely used for instance segmentation, enabling detailed understanding of the image content.